 Endurance also determines a character's stress capacity (the length of a character's stress track), since stress in part represents physical wounds and fatigue.
 By default, players have 3 boxes for their stress track.
 Better than Mediocre (+0) Endurance increases the number of boxes as shown here.
 Resolve also increases stress capacity.
-Any additional stress boxes from Resolve
+Any additional stress boxes from Resolve and Endurance are added together to determine a character's stress capacity.

 Bonus Stress Capacity

 Endurance Bonus Stress

 Average-Fair +1

 Good-Great +2

 Superb-Fantastic +3